AJMansfield/Intelligence-Core-Public/ag1.md

 As he had kind-of expected by this point, the display immediately reacted, and as he moved the tile around the display readout changed to match the direction to the tile.

 He continued disconnecting various components, trying to isolate the cause.
-He quickly eliminated the broken camera and the acoustic sensors, and after a few minutes all he had left was the bare processor board, attached to the power supply and the display.
+He quickly eliminated the broken camera and acoustic sensors.
+After a few minutes all he had left was the bare processor board, attached to the power supply and display.
 Still the display consistently read out the direction to the tile.

 This was _very_ weird.